Large Vase Somenishiki Himawari Sunflower | Kousai Kasahara Traditional Craftsperson work [265001]

 -----------------------

-As indicated by the term “Some-nishiki” in the title, this work combines both sometsuke (underglaze blue painting) and nishiki-e (overglaze enamel painting).
+As indicated by the term *"Some-Nishiki"* in the product title, this piece employs both *sometsuke* (underglaze blue) and *nishiki-e* (overglaze enamels) techniques.

-Sometsuke involves painting on the unglazed, bisque-fired porcelain surface before applying a transparent glaze, while nishiki-e refers to the application of vivid overglaze colors such as red and green after the glaze firing.
-Each technique presents its own challenges, and combining the two requires an exceptional level of compositional skill and technical mastery.
+*Sometsuke* involves painting designs onto the bisque-fired porcelain before glazing, while *nishiki* refers to adding vivid colors such as red and green after the glaze has been fired.
+Both techniques are highly challenging on their own, and combining them requires exceptional skill, particularly in terms of composition and balance.

 [Potter Profile]